ZHaskell/docs/_posts/2021-04-20-introduce-BIO-a-simple-streaming-abstraction.md

 ### How other languages do streaming

-It's interesting to find out that most of the OO languages solve this problem in a much simpler way, e.g.
+It's interesting to find out that most of the OO languages solve this problem in a much simpler way, for example in javascript.

 ```javascript
 // from node.js example